Step-down nurse salary: what PCU nurses earn in 2026

 Nursa salary range$77,000–$106,000/year

-The spread in reported numbers reflects the difference in data sources: BLS captures all employers including lower-paying rural facilities; platforms like Glassdoor skew toward self-reported data from urban hospitals.
-The realistic range for most full-time step-down nurses with 2+ years of experience is $85,000–$105,000 per year in most non-coastal states, and $110,000–$150,000+ in California, Hawaii, Oregon, and Washington.
+The spread in reported numbers reflects the difference in data sources: BLS surveys employers and captures all of them, including lower-paying rural facilities, while platforms like Glassdoor and ZipRecruiter rely on self-reported or advertised figures that skew toward urban hospitals and toward total compensation rather than base pay.
+Treat BLS as the floor-to-midpoint reference and the aggregators as an upper-bound signal.
+The realistic range for most full-time step-down nurses with 2+ years of experience is $90,000–$110,000 per year in most non-coastal states, and $120,000–$160,000+ in California, Hawaii, Oregon, and Washington.

 Step-down nurse salary by state